seyhank/data-science-interviews/answered.md

 y = B0 + B1*x1 + ... + Bn * xN
 ```

+There are four assumptions associated with a linear regression model:

+1. Linearity: The relationship between X and the mean of Y is linear.
+2. Homoscedasticity: The variance of residual is the same for any value of X.
+3. Independence: Observations are independent of each other.
+4. Normality: For any fixed value of X, Y is normally distributed.

+For homoscdasticity, please check https://en.wikipedia.org/wiki/Homoscedasticity

 <br/>

 **What’s the normal distribution?
 Why do we care about it? 👶**